AS.100.102. The Medieval World. 3 Credits.

 AS.100.115.
 Modern Latin America.
 3 Credits.

-A class combining Latin American history since independence and digital humanities (revised with 2021 student feedback).
+A class combining Latin American history since independence and digital humanities.
 Students will build guided research projects while thinking about questions of republicanism, freedom and unfreedom, migration, and development.

 AS.100.122.
 Introduction to History of Africa (since 1880).
 3 Credits.